acteng/scheme-sketcher-lib/README.md

-# Scheme Sketcher
+# Scheme Sketcher library

 NOTE: This repo isn't ready for use yet.
+It's currently being refactored from <https://github.com/acteng/atip>.

-This is a collection of components for drawing and editing objects with MapLibre.
+This is a library for building Svelte web apps to edit GeoJSON files with MapLibre.
+It includes:

+- a toolbox for drawing points, linestrings, and polygons, optionally [snapping to a network](https://github.com/dabreegster/route_snapper/)
+- state management -- GeoJSON is autosaved to local storage, with filesystem download and upload
+- layers -- objects can be grouped into distinct layers, moved around, hidden, etc

-## Goals / non-goals
+## Design choices / non-goals

-- Map styling is hardcoded here.
-If there are improvements to any app using this library, they should be made here and benefit all uses.
-If there's something particular to one use, then they can either copy the component and modify accordingly, or we can carefully consider making it configurable here.
-Making everything configurable adds lots of complexity, so won't be a first choice.
 - There are assumptions about how this library is used -- like there's only one set of controls instantiated per page, so singletons in Svelte stores are fine.
+- Controls are styled using the [GOV.UK Design System](https://design-system.service.gov.uk/).
+This isn't planned to be configurable yet.
+- Map styling is also hardcoded here.
+  - Improvements to components should be made here and compatible with the few planned users.
+When users need more control, we'll explore tradeoffs between copying a bit of code and making things configurabl here.
+Making _everything_ configurable adds lots of complexity, so won't be a first choice.

 ## Setup

+TODO: Document all of these

 - govuk
 - static assets
 - z-order
+- env vars
+- making forms and designing a schema

+## Immediate TODOs

+- undo route-snapper version hack
+- upgrade packages
+- consider renaming "intervention" and "scheme"
+- coverage polygons in InterventionLayer